rowe-morehouse/rowemore/content/posts/product-management-uncertainty-and-risk.md

 There are, however, some tactical moves you can make to mitigate this situation.

-### Use a Risk Management model as a tool for managing uncertainty
+### 💥 Use a Risk Management model as a tool for managing uncertainty

-A common light-weight Risk Management tool is <a href="https://www.projectsmart.co.uk/raid-log.php" target="new">a RAID log</a>.
+A "<a class="external" href="https://www.projectsmart.co.uk/raid-Log.php" target="_blank">RAID Log</a>" is a light-weight risk management tool.
+You can <a class="external" href="https://docs.google.com/spreadsheets/d/1mrcHRwuu3HHXYEM3jFCi7IuXwt-jt5mzVFToJhQAEio/edit?usp=sharing" target="_blank">make a copy of my template here</a>.

-A RAID log helps you identify your <u>**R**</u>isks, your <u>**A**</u>ssumptions, your <u>**I**</u>ssues, and your <u>**D**</u>ependencies.
-You should incorporate a RAID log into every initiative you're proposing or working on.
+Your RAID Log helps you identify project <u>**R**</u>isks, <u>**A**</u>ssumptions, <u>**I**</u>ssues, and <u>**D**</u>ependencies.
+It's smart to incorporate a RAID Log into every initiative you're proposing or working on.

-The initiative could be a big one — or it could be something smaller, like a 3 day sprint — but just by having your RAID in writing you add some clarity and demonstrate your level-of-effort in trying to inject more certainty into the development process.
-Add your RAID log into whatever document you're circulating among your team, partners, and stakeholders.
+It could be a large initiative — or it could be something incemental, like a 3 day sprint — but just by having a RAID in writing you add some clarity and you demonstrate your level-of-effort in trying to inject more certainty into the development process.
+Add your RAID Log into whatever document you're circulating among your team, partners, and stakeholders.
 Make it visible, make it public.

 When you have a list of risks in your back pocket, if you're pressed for a delivery date, you can say something like "I'm not sure how an ETA can be articulated right now when XYZ is a big unknown."

-Your log <strong>gives you something to point to and refer back to</strong>.
+Your Log <strong>gives you something to point to and refer back to</strong>.
 It gives you a reason to offer to stakeholders regarding your hesitance to give a straightforward ETA.

 You can say "Let me go through some of these unknowns and dependencies real quick so you can see how they may impact our timeline."

-Your RAID log is also useful to reference during daily standups and weekly updates.
+Your RAID Log is also useful to reference during daily standups and weekly updates.
 It offers a rationale for your positions and also brings clarity to the overall effort.

 ### Always be prepared for multiple possible outcomes!